 Access controls provide assurance that critical information systems' assets are physically safeguarded and logical access to sensitive applications, system utilities, and data are provided only when authorized and appropriate.
-Weaknesses in such controls can compromise the integrity of data and increase the risk that such data may be inappropriately accessed and/or disclosed as well as modified by unauthorized persons, which may affect the accuracy of the financial statements.
-Our testing identified control failures related to account management controls including access authorizations, recertification of access, and the timely removal of logical access after termination.
-We noted issues with segregation of duties, privileged access, the review of disability determination services user profile content, and the review of security violation reports and additional audit logs.
+Weaknesses in such controls can compromise the integrity of data and increase the risk that such data may be inappropriately accessed, modified, and/or disclosed by unauthorized persons, which may affect the accuracy of the financial statements.
+Our testing identified failures related to logical access controls at disability determination services (DDS), including logical access reviews/access recertification, the review of inactive user accounts, and segregation of duties.
+We also noted physical access control failures including the timely removal of physical access for separated DDS personnel and with physical access reviews/recertification.
+Our testing at SSA Headquarters identified control failures related to privileged users including the identification and review of logical access for privileged users, completeness and accuracy of reviews for the activities of individuals granted temporary privileged access to the mainframe, and review of mainframe system administrator activities.
 Further, we noted exceptions related to controls to prevent programmer access to the production environment.
-More specifically, SSA implemented a secondary user ID process to allow programmers access to production data through a highly monitored, time-limited process.
-During testing, we determined this control was not operating effectively, as approvals and reviews of the access were not performed timely.
-Finally, we identified physical security control weaknesses that potentially allowed unauthorized individuals access to nonsensitive areas.
+More specifically, SSA implemented a secondary user identification process to give programmers access to production data through a monitored, time-limited process.
+During testing, we determined this control was not operating effectively, as SSA was not reviewing and approving the access timely.
+Finally, we identified control failures related to the timely removal of logical access for separated SSA personnel.